edHelper.com

 1 Kayla hated spiders.
 No, that was not true.
 She didn't really hate them.
 She was afraid of them, so very afraid of them!
 Even a picture of a spider in a book would make her scream.

 2 When Kayla was five years old she had gone to visit her cousins in Lake City.
-They had been exploring an old abandoned house when the spider bit her.
+They had been exploring an old abandoned house when a spider bit her.
 She had walked into its web in the dark room.
 The spider had fallen from its web onto her arm and bit her.
 Her aunt had taken her to the hospital when her arm started burning and swelling up.
 The shot had helped, but her arm hurt for days.

 3 Now she was afraid of spiders and never went anywhere near them.
 If she saw a spider web, she walked out of her way to keep from being close to it.